DanielSanchez-R/CS234-HMS/Stage4/readME.txt

 Instructions on how to compile and execute .java source files.
 Note*** Make sure you have JDK installed, you will need it for javac command.
+*NOTE the folder provided has already done these steps to repeat them simply delete the compiled files and repeat these steps.

 1.)
 Open your respective Operating Systems terminal via the Windows 'Start key' or its equivalent on your respective Operating  System. e.g., Linux users might use a 'Super key'.